ark-lang/ark-docs/option_types.md

 no value.

 Option types are -- soon to be -- defined in the standard library.
 Option types make use of Ark features for their implementation.
+In other words, an Option Type is a tagged union that allows for a generic type.

 ```
 mut x: Option<int> = None;